ranger097/ranger097_nixos_dotfiles/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Maple+mono&pause=1000&color=81A7F7&vCenter=true&width=435&height=20&lines=Hello%2C+Welcome+to+my+dotfiles+repo!!)](https://git.io/typing-svg)

-Made for developers who like preconfigured or *"[riced](https://www.reddit.com/r/unixporn/)"* systems, isolated and reproducible developer environments (via direnv), and fun scripts ive made to automate basic system task.
+Made for developers who like very secure (secureboot, TPM, ) or *"[riced](https://www.reddit.com/r/unixporn/)"* systems, isolated and reproducible developer environments (via direnv), and fun scripts ive made to automate basic system task.
 As I learn more about Linux, Nixos, Hyprland, Automation, Systems Development and Programming as a whole, I will update this repo periodically.
 (*Quick note, the colors in this flake might seem off because I use hyprsunset, you can easily disable it in hyprland.conf*)

-This flake has an "__--impure__" flag because it is hardware agnostic.<br/>
-(*aka it will pull your /etc/nixos/hardware-configuration.nix automatically because nixos is [Goated](https://pbs.twimg.com/media/HA4fYrxXkAE0Rt3.jpg) like that*)
+This flake has is hardware agnostic (*because nixos is [Goated](https://pbs.twimg.com/media/HA4fYrxXkAE0Rt3.jpg) like that*) ,but there is a few steps you need to take in order to successfully use this flake.

+## 1. Secure Boot (*aka lanazaboote*).
+The first step you must take is going to your bios settings and turning on secure boot. # __IMPORTANT!__ : You must make sure it is in "__AUDITED__" mode and __NOT__ in __"DEPLOYED"__ mode.

+## 2. Clone my flake to your home-directory.

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Maple+mono&pause=1000&color=F72D59&vCenter=true&width=435&height=20&lines=Flake%3A)](https://git.io/typing-svg)
 ```
-sudo nixos-rebuild switch --flake github:ranger097/ranger097_nixos_dotfiles#pokemon --impure
+sudo nixos-rebuild switch --flake github:ranger097/ranger097_nixos_dotfiles#jirachi
 ```
 <br/>